 On July 21, 2020, July 23, 2020 and October 1, 2020, the Company entered into agreements (the "Agreements") with certain governmental agencies and the 45 states participating in the settlement ("State AGs") to resolve, with respect to such agencies and State AGs, all of such agencies' and State AGs' outstanding civil, and, where applicable, federal criminal investigations described above.
-The Company did not make any payments during the six months ended June 30, 2023.
-The Company paid \$2.8 million during the six months ended June 30, 2024.
-The remaining amount payable of \$2.6 million was due on or before July 1, 2024, and is subject to interest at a rate of 1.25% per annum.
-The Company notified the government parties that payment of the remaining amount payable would be delayed.
-As of June 30, 2024, the Company's accrual consisted of \$2.6 million in accrued expenses and other current liabilities.
+The Company paid \$2.8 million and \$1.7 million during the nine months ended September 30, 2024 and 2023, respectively.
+As of September 30, 2024, the Company's accrual consisted of \$2.6 million in accrued expenses and other current liabilities.
+The Company made a payment of \$0.3 million in October 2024, and the remaining \$2.3 million due on or before July 1, 2024, plus interest at a rate of 1.25% per annum, was extended by the governmental agencies and State AGs and is now due on or before November 30, 2024.

 In connection with the resolution of the investigated matters, and in exchange for the Office of Inspector General of the Department of Health and Human Services ("OIG") agreement not to exercise its authority to permissively exclude the Company from participating in federal healthcare programs, effective July 21, 2020, the Company entered into a five-year Corporate Integrity Agreement with the OIG.
 The Corporate Integrity Agreement requires, among other matters, that the Company maintain a Compliance Officer, a Compliance Committee, board review and oversight of certain federal healthcare compliance matters, compliance programs, and disclosure programs; provide management certifications and compliance training and education; engage an independent review organization to conduct claims and arrangements reviews; and implement a risk assessment and internal review process.
-In view of the Company's cessation of its Laboratory Operations and related billing for services, effective March 7, 2023 the OIG agreed to suspend the Company's obligations under the Corporate Integrity Agreement.
+In view of the Company's cessation of its Laboratory Operations and related billing for services, effective March 7, 2023, the OIG agreed to suspend the Company's obligations under the Corporate Integrity Agreement.